 With approximately 150,000 inhabitants, Aix-en-Provence is well known as a charming University town with a rich history.
 Aix is also considered the “intellectual” capital of Provence as compared with nearby Marseille with its busy port and heavily trafficked industrial areas.

 Aix is far from the Mediterranean and does not benefit from the glamour associated with the “French Riviera” or the “Côte d’Azur”.
 It represents, rather, the ancient heart of what Provence once was.
-(Read a more detailed chronology of Aix through the centuries here.)

 3 p.m. – Check into your hotel and get ready to explore Aix

-We assume you’ve done your research in advance and have booked your hotel so all you have to do is check in, drop your bags and maybe grab a quick shower to get the road dust off of you before head out on the town.
+We assume you’ve done your research in advance and have booked your hotel so all you have to do is check in, drop your bags and maybe grab a quick shower to get the road dust off of you before heading out on the town.